How to Keep Your Kids Healthy When They Go to Daycare

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Even at the cleanest day-care centers, kids inevitably put dirty hands and toys in their mouth, rub their eyes or otherwise pick up any number of “day-care diseases.”
-According to Dr. Sniderman, the most common are:
+Even at the cleanest daycare centers, kids inevitably put dirty hands and toys in their mouths, says pediatrician Amy Sniderman, MD.
+They rub their eyes or otherwise, picking up any number of common “daycare diseases,” including:

 No, says Dr. Sniderman, who frequently answers these questions from concerned parents:

-“It may feel that way, at least at first,” says Dr. Sniderman.
+“It may feel that way, at least at first,” Dr. Sniderman says.
 “But most kids get the same germs at one time or another.”

-“In my practice, it seems that kids who didn’t go to day care early on get sick more often once they start school,” says Dr. Sniderman.
+“In my practice, it seems that kids who didn’t go to daycare early on get sick more often once they start school,” Dr. Sniderman says.

 In theory, yes.
-Once your child has been exposed to a virus, his immune system programs itself to fight it off next time.
-He develops antibodies to combat that particular virus strain.
+Once your child has been exposed to a virus, their immune system programs itself to fight it off next time.
+They develop antibodies to combat that particular virus strain.

 Unfortunately, each virus has multiple, even hundreds of strains.
-That’s why catching one cold doesn’t prevent you from catching another, warns Dr. Sniderman.
+That’s why catching one cold doesn’t prevent you from catching another, Dr. Sniderman explains.

 Your best bet: hand washing.

-“Encourage children to wash their hands, especially before they eat, after using the bathroom or changing their diaper, and touching anything in a public place,” says Dr. Sniderman.
+“Encourage children to wash their hands, especially before they eat, after using the bathroom or changing their diaper, and touching anything in a public place,” Dr. Sniderman says.

 Vaccinations are also important, she says.
 They won’t prevent common viruses, but they can protect from serious illnesses, such as meningitis and some types of pneumonia.
 Flu vaccines can ward off dreaded influenza.
 And the rotavirus vaccine can prevent at least one kind of stomach flu.

-“But children will get sick at some point,” says Dr. Sniderman.
-“Parents should accept that they cannot protect their kids from every illness — whether they’re in day care or not.”
+“But children will get sick at some point,” Dr. Sniderman says.
+“Parents should accept that they cannot protect their kids from every illness — whether they’re in daycare or not.”